pydata/xarray/CORE_TEAM_GUIDE.md

 3. **Is this a duplicate issue?**

    We have many open issues.
-If a new issue is clearly a duplicate, label the new issue as “Duplicate” assign the milestone “No Action”, and close the issue with a link to the original issue.
+If a new issue is clearly a duplicate, label the new issue as “duplicate”, and close the issue with a link to the original issue.
    Make sure to still thank the reporter, and encourage them to chime in on the original issue, and perhaps try to fix it.

    If the new issue provides relevant information, such as a better or slightly different example, add it to the original issue as a comment or an edit to the original post.